 You buy a microwave oven about as often as you buy other major appliances - which isn't very often!
 If you're interested in buying a microwave, there are some things to consider.
 It's a good idea to think about these topics, make a list, and take it with you to the store so you easily compare features and make an informed decision.
 Buy the best appliance you can afford—but stay within your budget.

 You can comparison shop online.
-Consumer Reports is the place I always go to research appliances before I go to the store.
+Consumer Reports is the place we always go to research appliances before we go to the store.

 Consider What You Cook

 If you are a light user, your microwave is used primarily for melting and reheating or perhaps making popcorn.
 You don't need lots of fancy features, so don't pay for them!
 If you enjoy experimenting with products and use your microwave to prepare entire meals, look for the latest innovations and more variable features.
 If your children use the microwave, ease of use and safety features become more important.
 You can even cook things like spaghetti and meatloaf in the microwave oven!

 A higher wattage will cook foods faster.
 Most microwaves have the power that falls between 600 to 1200 watts.
 Recipes written for the microwave usually specify power of at least 800 watts so the foods cook evenly.

 Where are you going to put the microwave?